SiteGround alternatives

 DreamHost has been a mainstay in the WordPress hosting space for a long time now.

-What I also like about DreamHost is that it’s not just cheap – it’s also packed with solid features.
-You get unlimited traffic, 50 GB of disk space, and can host one website, which is perfect for small to medium-sized projects.
+What I also like about DreamHost is that it’s not just cheap … it’s also packed with solid features.
+You get unlimited traffic, 25 GB of disk space, and can host as many as 25 websites(!), which is perfect for multiple small to medium-sized projects.

 It also comes with a free domain on the entry plan, and the user-friendly control panel and one-click WordPress installation make setup a breeze.
 In terms of performance, DreamHost does well with uptime, though its load times are about average compared to other hosts.
 They offer 24/7 support through online tickets and live chat during business hours, which is helpful if you need assistance.